 In 2013 Travers sold the winery to new owners: Charles and Ali Banks, (former owners of Screaming Eagle) along with Jay Schottenstein and his son Joey.
 Charles Banks is no longer involved with Mayacamas Winery.
-They are only the 4th owners in this history of Mayacamas.
+The Schottenstein’s are only the 4th owners in this history of Mayacamas.

 Mayacamas is even an intricate part of more recent history – their 1971 Cabernet Sauvignon was part of Steven Spurrier’s now famous Paris Tasting of 1976 which helped push the quality of Napa’s wines to the International wine scene.

 There are many things which separate this winery from other Napa area wineries.
 Its unique location and history certainly are highlights.
 Tours touch upon additional intricacies both with ownership over the decades as well information about the vineyards.
 Our first visit was during harvest and we were able to see the winery equipment in action.
 This a gravity flow winery – the grapes are de-stemmed and then the juice flows down to neutral concrete wood covered fermentation tanks.
-Out of more then 950 Napa wineries/producers visited with to date, these are the only such types of fermentation tanks we have seen.
+Out of nearly 1,000 Napa wineries and producers visited with to date, these are the only such types of fermentation tanks we have seen.
 These fermentation tanks in no way take away from the varietal characteristics of the wine – and that is exactly what the winemakers are trying to achieve during fermentation.

 The juice is eventually put into large wooden casks, one of which was here when the winery was purchased in 1968 and is over 60 years old.
 Mayacamas is not big on oak in their wines as their philosophy is let the wine speak for itself, so you will see mostly older oak barrels in their lower cellar room.
 Also check out their own bottling line – its the oldest bottling line we’ve seen at any Napa winery – this one dates from the 1940’s (perhaps since replaced since the new ownership?).
 The majority of their fruit comes from on the property with a focus on Chardonnay and Cabernet Sauvignon although they do make a delicious Pinot Noir and Sauvignon Blanc.

-NOTE 1: The tasting room at Mayacamas Winery burned down in the terrible fires of October 2017.
-As of late 2018, Mayacamas is in the process of opening a tasting room in the Archer Hotel in downtown Napa.
-This will provide much more convenient access for guests to taste their wines – as opposed to making the long trek up Mt.
+The tasting room at Mayacamas Winery burned down in the terrible fires of October 2017 and the winery has plans to rebuild this.
+However, in February 2019, Maycamas opened a tasting room in the same building as the Archer Hotel in downtown Napa.
+The tasting room does not connect to the hotel, guests enter on the side of the building passing through a courtyard.
+This location is certainly more convenient for guests to taste their wines – as opposed to making the long trek up Mt.
 Veeder on narrow and windy roads.